meilisearch/documentation/learn/cookbooks/aws.md

 We recommend prioritizing memory allocation for better Meilisearch performance.

 ::: tip
-The "free tier" is sufficient for tests or prototypes, but not recommended for large datasets.
+The free tier is sufficient for tests or prototypes, but not recommended for large datasets.
 :::

 Once you've made your choice, click on "Next: Configure instance details" to continue.